pest control

 Spray bug Along windowsills and corners.
 Enable the spray to dry before allowing pets or kids to enter the field.
 Place glue cricket traps in areas such as kitchens or basements to hide.
 Tip: Chemical cricket baits contain toxins.
 Make sure kids and pets avoid the area where they’re put.
 Apply Outdoor Cricket Treatments Crickets find outdoor entry points.
 Apply outdoor treatments to avoid them making their way inside.

-See also 7Ok Animal Repeller
+See also Hoont Animal And Pest Repeller

 Keep Lawn Trimmed Low And Minimize Ground Cover Vegetation.